rand-projects/fisb-978/docs/source/document.rst

 To see what levels your packets are successfully decoding at, set the minimum level in 'demod_978' to 0 with the ``-l 0`` argument, and turn on the *lowest levels* flag in 'ec_978.py' with ``--ll``.
-The ``--ll`` argument will show the lowest level received for FIS-B and ADS-B separately.
+The ``--ll`` argument will show the lowest level received for FIS-B, ADS-B short, and ADS-B long.
 The output is sent to standard error, so best to pipe standard output to ``/dev/null`` so it doesn't get lost in decoded packets.
 For example: ::

   <your SDR program> | ./demod_978 -l 0 | ./ec_978.py --ll >/dev/null
-  lowest ADS-B signal: 1.01
+  lowest ADS-B (L) signal: 1.01
-  lowest ADS-B signal: 0.63
+  lowest ADS-B (S) signal: 0.63
-  lowest FIS-B signal: 15.66
-  lowest FIS-B signal: 14.52
-  lowest FIS-B signal: 5.69
-  lowest FIS-B signal: 5.66
-  lowest FIS-B signal: 3.77
-  lowest FIS-B signal: 3.48
-  lowest FIS-B signal: 2.23
-  lowest ADS-B signal: 0.28
-  lowest ADS-B signal: 0.17
-  lowest FIS-B signal: 1.93
+  lowest FIS-B     signal: 15.66 lowest FIS-B     signal: 14.52 lowest FIS-B     signal: 5.69 lowest FIS-B     signal: 5.66 lowest FIS-B     signal: 3.77 lowest FIS-B     signal: 3.48 lowest FIS-B     signal: 2.23 lowest ADS-B (S) signal: 0.28 lowest ADS-B (S) signal: 0.17 lowest FIS-B     signal: 1.93

 In this example, the lowest FIS-B packet was at signal strength 1.93 and the lowest ADS-B packet was at 0.17.
 So if you are only interested in FIS-B, the